waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **ROAR in battle:** Can end a wild battle by forcing the player's Pokémon to run away.

 # III.
 Current Objective: Find the Secret Key to unlock the Cinnabar Gym
-- **Conclusion:** The Secret Key is not in the Cinnabar Lab's Fossil Room.
-I have spoken to all scientists here.
-My new plan is to complete the Dewgong trade, as it is my only remaining lead on Cinnabar Island.
+- **Conclusion:** The Secret Key is NOT in the Cinnabar Lab.
+I have spoken to every NPC in all rooms.
+This location is a dead end.
+- **New Plan:** Return to the Seafoam Islands to solve the water current puzzle.
+A sign mentioned boulders could alter the flow, and this is my only remaining significant unexplored puzzle.

 # IV.
 Archived Logs
 ## Pokemon Mansion Puzzle Log